andreimaximov/uthread/README.md

 We have more examples available [here](examples).
 See [Building](#building) to see how to compile the examples.
 Once compiled, you can run the examples from the `build` directory.

+## Design

+*uthread* is designed around an N:1 (task:thread) model.
+A [TaskLoop](include/uthread/task_loop.hpp) is responsible for multiplexing a set of tasks on top of a thread.
+This includes sleeping and waking threads waiting on asynchronous IO notifications courtesy of [libevent](https://github.com/libevent).
+The [TaskQueue](include/uthread/task_queue.hpp) forms the basis of building task scheduling and synchronization primitives such as [MpmcQueue](include/uthread/mpmc_queue.hpp).

 ## Dependencies

 - [libevent](https://github.com/libevent/libevent)